Costiss/pgbouncer/README.md

 # PgBouncer Docker image

-This repository container the code necessary for building a docker image for [pgbouncer](https://github.com/pgbouncer/pgbouncer).
+This repository contains the code necessary for building a docker image for [pgbouncer](https://github.com/pgbouncer/pgbouncer).
 The image is based on the official pgbouncer image, but the configuration file is generated from environment variables.

 ## Environment variables